Overview

 • For DIA:

-• Upload protein group (PG) matrix ( diann-output.pg_matrix.tsv ) generated by DIA-NN in FragPipe
+• For protein: Upload protein group (PG) matrix ( diann-output.pg_matrix.tsv ) generated by DIA-NN in FragPipe

 • Upload experiment_annotation.tsv file.
 Check here for details.